adam-greer/blog/content/posts/2023-HuntressCTF-Opposable_Thumbs.md

 ### Steps

 This challenge started with a file called ```thumbcache_256.db```.
-I initally started with my Linux VM, but soon discovered this file is part of the windows operating system and I found an open source project that allows us to extact the thumbnail images from the database file.
+I initially started with my Linux VM, but soon discovered this file is part of the windows operating system and I found an open source project that allows us to extract the thumbnail images from the database file.
 You can find more on the windows program [here](https://thumbcacheviewer.github.io/).
 I pivoted over to my Windows Flare VM and installed this application and loaded the .db file.

 This db file has 22 objects present and I found I could use ```CTRL + A``` to select all objects and right click and use ```Save Selected ``` and saved them to a new folder called ThumbNails.